oliverharrison/WP-Inspire/plugins/shortpixel-image-optimiser/readme.txt

 .
 define("SHORTPIXEL_EXPERIMENTAL_SECURICACHE", true);  // adds timestamps to URLS, to prevent hitting the cache.
 Useful for persistent caches.

+//Hide the Cloudflare settings by defining these constants in wp-config.php define('SHORTPIXEL_CFTOKEN', 'the Cloudflare API token that has Purge Cache right');
+define('SHORTPIXEL_CFZONE', 'The Zone ID from the domain settings in Cloudflare');

 == Screenshots ==